 The DRCOG Board is made up of local elected officials from the region's towns, cities and counties.
-It also includes at least one non-voting member each from CDOT (appointed by the governor) and from RTD.
+It also includes non-voting members appointed by the governor (at least one typically from CDOT) and from the Regional Transportation District.
 The DRCOG Board is the policy body for the MPO.